cloud66-oss/habitus/README.md

 ### Quick Start:
 ________________________________________________________________________________________________________

 First step is to [download](https://github.com/cloud66/habitus/releases?utm_source=Githubdownload&utm_medium=GHDpage&utm_campaign=habitus) Habitus.
+If you want to install on macOS or Linux you can run: `curl -sSL https://raw.githubusercontent.com/cloud66/habitus/master/habitus_install.sh | bash` to install Habitus from the commandline.
 Download the latest version and choice the right platform.
 Habitus can run on Linux, Windows and Mac.
 Copy the the downloaded Habitus application into `/usr/local/bin/habitus` and check if it has the executable flags, if not run `chmod a+x /usr/local/bin/habitus`

 Build files can be made up of multiple steps.
 Each step is independent of the other ones and downstream steps can use upstream ones as source (in `FROM` command).
 When habitus is installed, create a simple **build.yml** with just one build step and run Habitus.